deephyper/deephyper/docs/tutorials/hps_dl_basic.rst

 .. note::

-    In order to run DeepHyper locally and on other systems we are using :ref:`evaluators`.
-For local evaluations we use the :ref:`subprocess-evaluator`.
+    In order to run DeepHyper locally and on other systems we are using :mod:`deephyper.evaluator`.
+For local evaluations we use the :class:`deephyper.evaluator.SubprocessEvaluator`.

 .. note::